microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 ### Runtime error

 It is easy to hit error when calling OpenAI APIs, due to connection, rate limit, or timeout.
 Some of the errors are transient. `autogen.Completion.create` deals with the transient errors and retries automatically.
-Initial request timeout, retry timeout and retry time interval can be configured via `request_timeout`, `retry_timeout` and `autogen.Completion.retry_time`.
+Request timeout, retry timeout and retry time interval can be configured via `request_timeout`, `retry_timeout` and `retry_time`.

+- `request_timeout` (int): the timeout for a single request.
+- `retry_timeout` (int): the timeout for retrying when a request fails.
+- `retry_time` (int): the time interval to wait before retrying when a request fails.

 Moreover, one can pass a list of configurations of different models/endpoints to mitigate the rate limits.
 For example,